Abbotswood Writing DNA

 We assess writing throughout each lesson and mark the work completed according to our marking policy.
 When we find that children have not achieved the expected outcome for a lesson, they are given extra support, either during assembly time, the next lesson or during an afternoon.

-Writing is also assessed using the school’s ‘Age Related Expectations’ (AREs) 5 times a year.
+Writing is also assessed using the school’s Teacher Assessment Criteria 'TACs' 5 times a year.
+These TACs are similar to the TAF for Year 6.
 From this, we can see any gaps in progress and we can prioritise support for individuals and/or groups for the following term.
+At the end of the year, teachers use the TACs to ascertain if the child is EXS, WTS or GDS.
+If a child is working significantly below their year group's expectations, they will be assessed using the appropriate year's TAC.

 Children are assessed at the end of Years 2 and 6 for the end of Key Stage Statutory Assessments (SATs).